scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 This code of conduct applies to all spaces managed by the SciPy project, including all public and private mailing lists, issue trackers, wikis, blogs, Twitter, and any other communication channel used by our community.
-The SciPy project does not organise in-person events, however we expect events relevant to our community to have a code of conduct similar in spirit to this one.
+The SciPy project does not organise in-person events, however we expect events related to our community to have a code of conduct similar in spirit to this one.

 We expect this code of conduct to be honored by everyone who participates in